 We believe that having a practice grounded in academia gives us – and our partners – a distinct advantage.
 It means that our researchers are independent and trained to seek out and interpret data and provide qualified advice on the social, psychological, economic and environmental dimensions of social, environmental and organisational problems.

 Collaboration is in our DNA.
 It’s a mindset that reflects our commitment to working with our partners in a way that maximises opportunities for knowledge sharing, capability building and the translation of research evidence into policy and practice.

 While grounded in academia, many of our researchers have worked in government and industry and are sensitive to the systems and processes of business.
-In fact, our researchers are passionate about bridging the research-practice gap and working collaboratively with practitioners.

 There are two ways of working with us.